sveltejs/language-tools/packages/svelte-check/README.md

 # Check your code with svelte-check

-Provides diagnostics for things such as
+Provides CLI diagnostics checks for:

--   unused css
+-   Unused CSS
 -   Svelte A11y hints
--   JavaScript/TypeScript diagnostics
+-   JavaScript/TypeScript compiler errors

 Requires Node 12 or later.

 ### Usage:

-#### Global

-Installation:

-`npm i svelte-check -g`

-Usage:

-1. Go to folder where to start checking
-2. `svelte-check`

 #### Local / in your project